Ancient Meditation Practice

 Through movement meditation, we find our core, our center, the essence of who we are and what our purpose is, despite the distractions and perceptions.
-The movement is the medicine.
+The movement is medicine.
 Our ancestors, our lineage, and our roots are our guides.

-Shaking our entire body, the legs, arms and head is one way to release.
+Shaking our entire body, the legs, arms, and head is one way to release.
 Bradford Keeney describes the Shaking Medicine of the San Bushmen of Botswana, Africa in his book Shaking Medicine.
 He says,

 “We enter the healing and transformative experiences of the shaking body.
 Here we find ourselves, maybe for the first time, in the kindergarten of ecstatic wisdom…We experiment with giving up control.”

 We let go of our bodies to release and withdraw patterns that no longer serve us.
-We make room for more subtle and yet distinct rhythms…new patterns.
+We make room for more subtle and yet distinct rhythms: new patterns.
 And, as we let our old patterns dissolve, we become like a river dissolving into the ocean.
-Movement meditation opens our awareness so we can become more than any one rhythm, pattern, wave or energy.
+Movement meditation opens our awareness so we can become more than anyone rhythm, pattern, wave, or energy.
 The music slows, and we relax into the mystery – awake and connected.

-Personal Meditation Sessions
+Personal Movement Meditation Sessions

 Private movement meditation sessions are available to anyone with a willingness to move and be moved.
 Whether you are curious to try movement meditation as a beginner or choose to dive deeper – the dance holds all.

 Movement meditation is one of the best ways I’ve experienced to increase energy in the body and at the same time, focus the mind and express the heart!
-By allowing the body to move in a self-directed way we re-discover our inherent wild wisdom.
+By allowing the body to move in a self-directed way: we re-discover our inherent wild wisdom.

-Contact Julie to set up a personal movement meditation session in person, over the phone or online.
+Contact Julie to set up a personal movement meditation session in person, over the phone, or online.